Barbapulpe/xmpp-ap-bridge/README.md

 Conversely, this induces limitations on scalability, mostly imposed by the hosting servers.
 XMPP host server may limit communications in various ways, as there are many different configurations out there.
 Mastodon host servers have a hard-coded rate-limit of 300 API calls per 5 minutes (an average of 1 call per second).

 So in a scenario with many users and activity, this rate-limiting might cause delays in forwarding the messages (retries will be attempted).
+Since release v0.7.0, you can limit the number of user registrations and throttle the number of messages each user can send within a time window.

 This is why you are encouraged to deploy your own Bridge if you intend to use it thoroughly, in the spirit of federation.

 ### Privacy considerations